sonam2new/Observability/README.md

 ## Features

-- Data collection from urban observatory.
+- Metrics data collection from urban observatory.
+- System Logs collection from HDFS2.
+- Log Parsing and storage.
-- Data storage using Elasticsearch and PostgreSQL.
+- Data storage in Elasticsearch and PostgreSQL.
 - Data analysis.
 - Integration with Python.
 - Execution Time comparison between Elasticsearch and PostgreSQL queries